 White Monastery:

 The Red Monastery in Sohag, is a Coptic Orthodox monastery founded in the fourth century AD by Saint Psoi.
-It is located about two and a half miles north-west of the White Monastery, and is named for the red bricks that make up most of its masonry.
+It is located about two and a half miles north-west of the White Monastery.
+Named for the red bricks that make up most of its masonry.

 The Red Monastery is smaller than the White Monastery, but it is still an impressive complex.
 The main church is a basilica with a nave flanked by two aisles.
-The interior is decorated with a variety of figural paintings and sculpture dating from the fifth through fourteenth centuries.
+The interior is decorated with a variety of figural paintings.
+Sculpture dating from the fifth through fourteenth centuries.
 Some of the most notable works include a fresco of the Virgin and Child, and a series of paintings depicting the life of Saint Psoi.

 The Red Monastery is a popular tourist destination, and is known for its beautiful architecture, its well-preserved wall paintings, and its peaceful atmosphere.
 It is a valuable reminder of the rich history and heritage of Coptic Christianity in Egypt.